 What’s the science behind 39?

 There isn’t any.
 At least not that I know of.
-I totally made up the Theory of 39.
+I totally made up the Power of 39.
 It’s based on 0% scientific research, 50% intuition, and 50% real-life experience busting past lame concepts to find great ideas.

 And it works.
 Here’s how listing 39 things typically goes for me: